Farizal Basri

-Farizal Basri is a midfielder who currently plays for Woodlands Wellington FC in the S-League, joining them in early 2012 in time for the 2012 S.League.
+Muhammad Farizal bin Basri is a retired professional midfielder who last plays for Woodlands Wellington in the S-League, joining them in early 2012 in time for the 2012 S.League.

+Playing career

-His appearances for three S-League clubs, Sengkang Punggol, Home United and Woodlands Wellington FC between 2009 and 2012 have earned him the "journeyman" tag amongst journalists and pundits alike.
-He has also played for Tampines Rovers FC and the Young Lions during his career.
+Farizal appearances for three S-League clubs, Sengkang Punggol, Home United and Woodlands Wellington between 2009 and 2012 have earned him the "journeyman" tag amongst journalists and pundits alike.
+He has also played for Tampines Rovers and Young Lions during his career.

 Farizal initially started off as a defender for the Young Lions and his solid performances at the back earned him a call-up to the national squad in 2004.

-Now, he usually plays behind the front two, offering support from midfield.
+He usually plays behind the front two, offering support from midfield.
 He is considered by many to be a natural playmaker.